JuliaDocs/Highlights.jl/docs/src/man/lexer.md

 (r"[^/]+", TEXT)
 ```

-This just matches any non-comment characters and assigns them to a `:text` *token*.
+This just matches any non-comment characters and assigns them to a `TEXT` *token*.

 Now lets look at the `:multiline_comments` state.